PostgreSQL Partition Manager Extension (pg_partman)

 • For example if you have an existing partition set done by year and you then want to partition each of the year partitions by day, you would use this function.

 • It is advised that you keep table names short for subpartition sets if you plan on relying on the table names for organization.
-The suffix added on to the end of a table name is always guaranteed to be there for whatever partition type is active for that set, but if the total length is longer than 63 chars, the original name will get truncated.
+The suffix added on to the end of a table name is always guaranteed to be there for whatever partition type is active for that set.
 Longer table names may cause the original parent table names to be truncated and possibly cut off the top level partitioning suffix.
-I cannot control this and made the requirement that the lowest level partitioning suffix survives.
+This cannot be controlled and ensures the lowest level partitioning suffix survives.

 • Note that for the first level of subpartitions, the p_parent_table argument you originally gave to create_parent() would be the exact same value you give to create_sub_parent().
 If you need further subpartitioning, you would then start giving create_sub_parent() a different value (the child tables of the top level partition set).

-• For native partitioning, the template table that is already set for the given p_top_parent will automatically be used.
+• The template table that is already set for the given p_top_parent will automatically be used.

 • This function is used to partition data that may have existed prior to setting up the parent table as a time-based partition set.
-It also fixes data that accidentally gets inserted into the parent table (trigger-based only) or default table (native, PG11+ only).
+It also fixes data that gets inserted into the default table.

 • If the needed partition does not exist, it will automatically be created.
 If the needed partition already exists, the data will be moved there.